saninkaz/vm_server/README.md

 ### 1) Ansible Setup and Basics:

             - docker create network ansible-net
-            - docker run -itd --name ansible_control --network ansible_net ubuntu /bin/bash
+            - docker run -itd --name ansible_control --network ansible-net ubuntu /bin/bash
-            - docker run -itd --name ansible_target_1 --network ansible_net ubuntu /bin/bash
+            - docker run -itd --name ansible_target_1 --cap-add=NET_ADMIN --network ansible-net ubuntu /bin/bash
-            - docker run -itd --name ansible_target_2 --network ansible_net ubuntu /bin/bash
+            - docker run -itd --name ansible_target_2 --cap-add=NET_ADMIN --network ansible-net ubuntu /bin/bash

+            - (Note that NET_ADMIN capability is needed for modifying ufw firewall rules in target containers or it will cause permission issue, i had to stop the container and commit the changes of the containers to a new image and then restarted the container with NET_ADMIN capability)

             - docker attach ansible_control (gets inside the ansible_control container)